-- E-mail and Internet access is provided to support VCEA's business operations.
-Incidental use of e-mail and internet for personal reasons is permissible during non-working periods during the workday, provided it is not excessive and provided it does not interfere with VCEA business Users who are given access to these tools may not make personal use of them either during work or non-work time.
-Any use that includes tapping into electronic social media should be consistent with VCEA's values, policies and applicable laws.
+• E-mail and Internet access is provided to support VCEA's business operations.
+Incidental use of e-mail and internet for personal reasons is permissible during non-working periods during the workday, provided it is not excessive and provided it does not interfere with VCEA business Any use that includes tapping into electronic social media should be consistent with VCEA's values, policies and applicable laws.

-- Participation in social media sites should be limited during work time; incidental use during break time is not prohibited by this policy.
+• Participation in social media sites should be limited during work time; incidental use during break time is not prohibited by this policy.
 Under no circumstances may employees access social media sites while performing safety-sensitive functions such as driving.